Triangles

 -

-Filter for Marine Data: To demostrate we will be working with Marine major class.
-Select Major Class → Text Filters → Equals → Marine
+Filter for Marine data (used as the example here): Major Class → Text Filters → Equals → Marine.

 -

-Uncomment the formula on the ‘Premium Triangles - AOD’ and the ‘Claims Triangles - AOD’ tabs.
+Uncomment the formulas on the 'Premium Triangles - AOD' and 'Claims Triangles - AOD' tabs.
+Both use the Class Mapping table you just created.
+Convert each output into a Table, following the same steps as the Class Mapping.

-You should now see the following tables, on your Power Query editor:
+You should now see these tables in your Power Query editor:

 - Option 1 (recommended): Hide the